liamedeiros/ehtplot/doc/COLORMAP.md

 possible, we take into account how human eyes work and provide a few guidance on the colormap usages in different situations.

-## General Guidance

-Without putting in too much details, the requirements of a good colormap for scientific image representation should:

-- Given readers a correct sense on the pixel values (intensities) in the image.

-- Not artificially show features that do not exist.

-- Not hide features that exist.

-Therefore, it is clear that, at minimal, we need:

-- Perceptually uniform colormaps

-Given that human eyes are less sensitive to color in low light:

-- If color provides important information in a figure, the colormap may start at gray instead of black.

 ## Color Models and Color Spaces

 The "raw" RGB and CMYK color models are device-dependent.
 In order to